deric-alchemy/matic-docs/docs/develop/network-details/access-node-alchemy.md

 ```

-Woo!
-Congrats!
-You just wrote your first web3 script using Alchemy and sent your first request to your Alchemy API endpoint 🎉
+Congratulations - you just wrote your first web3 script using Alchemy and sent your first request to your Alchemy API endpoint.

 The project associated with your API key should now look like this on the dashboard: